Trigger Warning: This novel and review discuss the following: survival, death, murder.

 (Photo Credit: Google Images)

-TL/DR: Catching Fire by Suzanne Collins is a young adult dystopian novel, featuring a female lead named Katniss.
-It’s the second book of the bestselling series, which has been made into a series of movies.
+TL/DR: Allegiant by Veronica Roth is a young adult dystopian novel, featuring a female lead named Tris Prior.
+It’s the third book of the bestselling series, which has been made into a series of movies.

 Read it?
 Yes!
 You won’t be able to put it down!

 Recommend it?
 ABSOLUTELY.
 I didn’t trust the hype until I cracked the first book, and believe me, the hype is REAL.